miso-lims/miso-lims/docs/user_manual/type_data.md

 might be linked to a sample's volume.
 These QCs can be set to auto-update the field, so that when a new QC is entered, the item's related field is updated automatically.

-MISO administrators can add, edit, and delete QC types using the standard interface.
-A QC type can only be deleted if there are no existing QCs of the type.
+MISO administrators can create, modify, and delete QC types.
+To create a QC type, click the "Add" button in the toolbar of the QC Types list page.
+To edit an existing QC type, click on its name on the QC Types list page.
+QC types can be deleted using the standard interface.
+A QC type can only be deleted if there are no existing QCs of the type; however, a QC type can be marked as archived to prevent creating any more QCs of the type.

-In addition to the bulk Create/Edit QC Types page, there is a single Create/Edit QC Type page.
-The single Create/Edit page allows you to make all the same changes to a QC type as the bulk page, and also allows you to manage the QC type's kits and controls.
-To get to the single Create QC Type page, enter "1" for the quantity when adding a QC type.
-To get to the Edit QC Type page, click the name of the QC you wish to edit on the QC Types list page.

 The Kits table near the bottom of the single Create/Edit QC Type page allows you to manage the QC type's kits.
 To add a kit, click the "Add" button in the toolbar.
 In the dialog that appears, enter a kit name or part number to search for